StStep/tatzelwurm-client/Documentation/Design.md

     2. A wide variety of settings, from fantastical to historical narrative settings will be supported
     3. Matches, therefore balancing, will only occur within a single narrative setting
     4. The server enforces the chosen configuration

+## Development Stages

+### Stage 1 (0.1)

+This stage focuses on the initial mid-game UI, unit movement, and simulator hooks.

+The game will start mid battle with units on the field.
+Only move commands can be given, and there are no enemies.
+The turn can be resolved, and the resolution should be displayed.
+At this time, the simulator can be very simple, but the import/export formats need a definition.

+Units will have hard-coded stats, which include:

+* Max/Min speed
+* Max Acceleration
+* Turning Radius v Speed
+* Min turn radius

 ## Implementation Details